Nouamine/web-site-of-gestion-des-bons-de-commande-/README.md

 - **Node.js**: For the backend server to handle HTTP requests and integrate with the database.
 - **MongoDB**: For storing and managing order data in a NoSQL database.

-## Installation

-To set up the project locally, follow these steps: